 with a screwball comedy.
 Lundigan and Hunt made one of the most attractive on-screen couples in Hollywood with this film.

-Another script fumble, out of place from all this humorous confusion, is handsome Robert Shayne's over-the-top mental breakdown for his inability to provide a living for his wife, Gail Patrick.
+Another script fumble, is handsome Robert Shayne's over-the-top extreme for his inability to provide a living for his wife, Gail Patrick.
 In an angry tirade, he storms off to his office.
-Like some lawyers, he keeps a revolver in his top desk drawer just in case.
-He is considering suicide.
-Enter Bates, who prevents (postpones?) his decision by giving the grand to him.
-Shayne is instantly beside himself with joy.
-I suspect he is bipolar.
+Being a lawyer, a revolver rests in his top desk drawer.
+Just in case.
+Enter Bates, who prevents (postpones?) his potential suicide by giving the grand to him.
+In a bi-polar reversal, Shayne is instantly beside himself with joy.
 Patrick then uses

 the money to pay Lundigan for the portrait she's gifting her husband.

-So Karn's money goes full circle, passing between six people who all need exactly one thousand dollars.
+So Karn's money goes full circle, passing between six people and back to Karns.
+Perfect timing for him to pay farmer Fadden, who enters before the film's end.
 What are the odds?
-Perfect timing for Karns to pay farmer Fadden, who enters before the film ends.